paldhous/NICAR/2017/md_raw/r-to-javascript.md

 <iframe src="raw_data/gdp_regions_b.html" width="100%" height="500" frameborder="0" marginheight="0" marginwidth="0"></iframe>

 The first line of code sets a palette with seven colors, one for each region, using the "Set1" palette from ColorBrewer.
-This is then fed to the function `hc_colors()` to use those colors on the chart.
+This is fed to the function `hc_colors()` to use those colors on the chart.

 The code then adds axis labels, and finally uses the `hc_plotOptions()` function to override the default of using a different symbol for reach series, switching to use circles for every line.